 Figure 1.
-The selection process of scientific articles.
+Selection of studies.

 The two most common dilemmas surrounding the treatment of Class III are the time of treatment and the type of appliance [18].
 Various devices have been used to correct a Class III skeletal discrepancy, but little evidence is available about their long-term effectiveness.
 Likewise, early treatment of Class III malocclusion has been practiced with growing interest.
 However, there is no solid evidence of long-term benefits [18,19].